fibo/fibo.github.io/_posts/2022-02-28-my-bash-config.md

 ## Locale

-This tip can prevent many issues, add this to your *.bash_profile* to specify a locale or change it accordingly.
+This tip can prevent many issues, add this to your *.bashrc* to specify a locale or change it accordingly.

 ```bash
 export LC_ALL=en_US.UTF-8